Last Updated on February 20, 2025

 5. Purchase Learner Driver Insurance

-Even as a learner driver, having appropriate insurance is crucial if you want to practice in your own, a friend, or a family member’s car outside of formal lessons.
+Even as a learner driver, having appropriate insurance is crucial if you want to practise in your own, a friend, or a family member’s car outside of formal lessons.
 Choose a coverage period based on your estimated time to pass the test.
 Collingwood learner driver options include short-term insurance (from 28 days) to longer annual (12 month) policies.
 Collingwood insurance offers flexibility, allowing you to gain confidence and road knowledge at your own pace.

 Conclusion